broadinstitute/terraform-shared/terraform-modules/stackdriver/k8s-cluster-monitoring/README.md

 If any of these are in a failing state for more than 5 minutes an alert will fire.
 This policy utilizes prometheus metrics

 ### k8s-node-resource-utilization
 This policy monitors the cpu and memory utilization ratios of each node in a cluster.
 This alert policy will trigger if either resource utilization is above a set threshold percentage for greater than 5 minutes.
+Not reliant on prometheus

 ### K8s-pod-health
 This policy monitors for any pods that are on able to be run by the scheduler for an extended period of time.
 This alert fires if a pod is in failed to schedule state for greater than 5 minutes.
 The alert will provide which cluster and namespace are associated with the pod that triggered the alert.